Tabarka

-Tabarka (طبرقة ') is a coastal town located in north-western Tunisia, close to the border with Algeria.
+Tabarka (طبرقة ') is a coastal town located in north-western Tunisia in the Jendouba Governorate, close to the border with Algeria.
 Tabarka was occupied at various times by Punics, Greeks, Romans, Arabs, Genoese and Ottomans.
 The town is dominated by an offshore rock on which there remains a Genoese castle.
 Nationalist leader Habib Bourguiba, later president of post-independence Tunisia, was exiled on Tabarka by the French colonial authorities in 1952.
 Tourist attractions include coral fishing, the Coralis Festival of underwater photography, and its annual jazz festival.

 Name

 Tabarka was known to the Carthaginians as tbrkʿn (𐤕𐤁𐤓𐤊𐤏𐤍).
 This was transcribed into Greek as Thaúbraka (Θαύβρακα) and into Latin as Thabraca.
 In modern day Berber it is known as Tabarka or Tbarga, while its Arabic name is Ṭbarqa (طبرقة).

 History

 Tarbarka island, 17th century.
 Note the Genoese flag on the castle.

 Although older sources placed Thabraca within the Roman province of Numidia, recent ones agree on placing it in the Roman province of Africa, known also as Africa Proconsularis.
 It was a Roman colony.
 It was connected by a road with Simitthu, which it served as a port for the export of its famous marble.
 The rebellious Roman official Gildo, the brother of Firmus, committed suicide in Thabraca.
 Under the Vandal king Gaiseric, the town had a monastery for men and a convent for women.